gthelding/autoblog/README.md

 - Creates organized subdirectories for each post
 - Converts Obsidian image links to markdown format
 - Handles image copying and relocation

+## Prerequisites
+- Obsidian : Ensure you have Obsidian installed with the Templater plugin for blog post templates.
+- Hugo : Install Hugo on your system to build static sites.
+- Git : Required for version control and pushing changes.
+- Python
+- Bash

 ## Workflow
 * Create an Obsidian note in a specific folder (e.g., "Posts" using Template "Blog Post Template.md")